3. The central proposition of the letter, 2:15-21

 iii] In the law we die, in Christ we live.
 God's promised blessing of new life, which is part of his setting all things right, is fully realized in us through our identification with the faithful obedience of Christ on the cross, and this apart from the law, v19-20.

 Paul has answered the charge against him that in preaching an antinomian gospel and living as "a Gentile sinner", he has, because of his standing as an apostle, implicated Christ in his apostasy.
 As far as Paul is concerned, he has done the opposite, he has glorified Christ through his "apostleship, to bring about the obedience of faith among all the Gentiles", Rom.1:5.
-The nomists' approach to the law actually undermines new life in Christ by promoting sinful living, while his approach to the law promotes the realization of the Abrahamic promises.
-Now, in v19, Paul outlines the central element of his thesis, namely, that justification, of itself, promotes the Christian life.
-A believer, who is dead to the law and now rests on the righteousness that is theirs in Christ, slowly becomes the person they are in Christ, they begin to live for God and experience the fullness of new life in the kingdom - "the unsearchable riches of Christ", v19.
-In v20 Paul explains this truth, how it is that a believer, who is no longer under the law, ends up living the new life in Christ.
-A believer who rests wholly ("by faith") on the righteousness they possess in Christ, has died with Christ and risen with Christ.
-Their old life of sin is covered by Christ's sacrificial death, and in the power of the risen and indwelling Christ they begin to "live" as the righteous person they are in Christ, v20 (note Paul's autobiographical approach).
+The nomists' approach to the law actually undermines new life in Christ, inevitably promoting sinful living, while Paul's approach to the law enhances new life in Christ, inevitably promoting godly living.
+Now, in v19-20, Paul outlines his thesis, namely, that the gospel of itself, apart from the law, facilitates new life in Christ.
+A believer, who is dead to the law and now rests on the righteousness that is theirs in Christ, slowly becomes the person they are in Christ, they begin to live for God and experience the fullness of new life in the kingdom - "the unsearchable riches of Christ."
+When we rest wholly ("by faith") on the righteousness we possess in Christ, we die with Christ and rise with Christ.
+Our old life of sin is covered by Christ's sacrificial death, and in the power of the risen and indwelling Spirit of Christ we begin to "live" as that righteous person we already are in Christ (note Paul's autobiographical approach in outlining his thesis).

-At this point Paul demonstrates his understanding of Biblical theology.
+At this point, Paul demonstrates his understanding of Biblical theology.
 God's covenant with Abraham, the promise of a people, a place and a blessing to the world, is the promise of a kingdom, the kingdom of God.
-Israel's error was to assume that for a person to maintain and progress their covenant compliant status (right, justified) it was necessary for them to obey the law of Moses, but in fact, a person's appropriation of the promised blessings of the covenant rest on God's covenant mercy (grace), his faithfulness toward his promises, appropriated, as it was for Abraham, by faith.
-The fulfillment of the promise, of a kingdom "at hand", is realized in Christ, in whose life the believer stands, dying with Christ and rising with Christ.
-So, a believer, having been judged covenant compliant on the basis of the faithfulness of Christ, now freely shares in the promised blessings of kingdom membership (eg. a new heart within, Jer.31:33), all of which rests on God's covenant mercy facilitated in the faithfulness of Christ and appropriated through faith and not works of the law.
+Israel's error was to assume that for a person to maintain and progress their covenant compliant status (justification) it was necessary for them to obey the law of Moses, but in fact, a person's appropriation of the promised blessings of the covenant rest on God's covenant mercy (grace), namely, his faithfulness toward his promises appropriated by faith (as was the case for Abraham).
+The fulfillment of the promise of a kingdom "at hand" is realized in Christ, in whose life the believer stands, namely, by dying with Christ and rising with Christ.
+So, a believer, having been judged covenant compliant on the basis of the faithfulness of Christ, now freely shares in the promised blessings of kingdom membership (eg., a new heart within, Jer.31:33), all of which rests on God's covenant mercy facilitated in the faithfulness of Christ and appropriated through faith, and not works of the law.

 gar "for" - for.
 Here more reason than cause, teasing out v18.